rdwrome/261sp23/101Functions/Homework-Functions.md

 3. SUBMIT (as a link in the OL to an assignment folder in *your* GitHub repository:
 		- Your .py file
 		- A documentation file (in Markdown as an .md file!) that includes:
-		a) one thing you knew and one thing you did not know for each chapter of the reading and
+		a) one thing you knew and one thing you did not know for the reading and
 		b) documentation of the .py file as outlined in the syllabus.